eyvindebsen/c64-rlecube/README.md

 I know this is probably a DOH moment for many, but as mentioned; i am new at democoding.

-Guess there are better and more efficiant RLE encoder/decoders out there.
+Guess there are better and more efficient RLE encoder/decoders out there.
 Because i'm kinda convinced you cannot make the actual calculations,  draw the 12 lines in color ram, in 1 frame.

 Hope you enjoy the demo :)